codnect/procyon/README.md

 ![Image of Yaktocat](https://procyon-projects.github.io/img/run-console.png)

 # QuickStart
-This quickstart gives you a basic understanding of creating a simple endpoint and how to do by using Procyon Framework.
+This part gives you a basic understanding of creating a simple endpoint and how to do it by using the Procyon Framework.

 ## Components
 Components are the part of Procyon Framework.
-Controller, Service, Repository, Initializers, etc. are considered as component.
+Controller, Service, Repository, Initializers, etc. are considered as components.

 ## Register Components
-If you have a component like a Controller, you need to notify it to Procyon as Go language doesn't have annotation and similar reflection library like Java.
+If you have a component like a Controller, you need to notify it Procyon as Go language doesn’t have an annotation like Java.
 You don't need to be worried about it.
-The only thing you have to do is to use method **core.Register** in **init**, as the following below.
+The only thing you have to do is to use method **core.Register** in the **init** as the following.
-It is placed in module **procyon-core**.
+It is provided by the module **procyon-core**.

 **Note that you have to give a function with only one return parameter, which will create a instance of the controller.**